2009 swine flu pandemic vaccine: Adverse events

 A review by the U.S. National Institutes of Health (NIH) concluded that the 2009 H1N1 ("swine flu") vaccine has a safety profile similar to that of seasonal vaccine.

 In an initial clinical trial in Australia, non-serious adverse events were reported by about half of the 240 people vaccinated, with these events including tenderness and pain at the site of injection, headache, malaise, and muscle pain.
 Two people had more severe events, with a much longer spell of nausea, muscle pain and malaise that lasted several days.
 The authors stated that the frequency and severity of these adverse events were similar to those normally seen with seasonal influenza vaccines.
 A second trial involved 2,200 people ranging from 3 to 77 years of age.
 In this study no patients reported serious adverse events, with the most commonly observed events being pain at the injection site and fever, which occurred in 10–25% of people.
 Although this trial followed up patients individually, the Government has been criticized for relying on voluntary reporting for post-vaccination evaluation in other circumstances, since this is "unlikely to accurately measure the percentage of people who get adverse effect".

 As of 19 November 2009, the World Health Organization (WHO) said that 65 million doses of vaccine had been administered and that it had a similar safety profile to the seasonal flu vaccine, with no significant differences in the adverse events produced by the different types of vaccine.
 There has been one report of an adverse event per 10,000 doses of vaccine, with only five percent of these adverse events being serious, an overall rate of serious events of one in 200,000 doses.

 In Canada, after 6.6 million doses of vaccine had been distributed between 21 October and 7 November, there were reports of mild adverse events in 598 people vaccinated including: nausea, dizziness, headache, fever, vomiting, and swelling or soreness at the injection site.
 There were reports of tingling lips or tongue, difficulty breathing, hives, and skin rashes.
 Thirty six people had serious adverse events, including anaphylaxis and febrile convulsions.
 The rate of serious adverse events is one in 200,000 doses distributed, which according to Canada's chief public health officer, is less than expected for the seasonal flu vaccine.
 GlaxoSmithKline recalled a batch of vaccine in Canada after it appeared to cause higher rates of adverse events than other batches.

-In the USA, 46 million doses had been distributed As of 20 November 2009, and 3182 adverse events were reported.
+In the US, 46 million doses had been distributed As of 20 November 2009, and 3182 adverse events were reported.
 The CDC stated that the "vast majority" were mild, with about one serious adverse event in 260,000 doses.